2 Ways to Make Candied Citrus Peels

 - Put a dry chopstick into the pot of water before you add the sugar and liquid glucose.
 Mark the chopstick at the point which equates to 1 litre of water in the pot.
 Use this 'water mark' to check whether your syrup has reduced to 1 litre on Day 2.

-- In a large stock pot over moderate heat, make a syrup with water, sugar, and 180 g liquid glucose.
-Bring to a boil, and add prepared peel.
+- In a large stockpot over moderate heat, make a syrup with water, sugar, and 180 grams liquid glucose.
+Bring to a boil and add the prepared peel.

 - Bring the syrup back to the boil.